 Namibplaas is located 7.5km northeast of the Valencia deposit on the farm "Namibplaas 93" with a total surface area of 1,269 ha.
-The Namibplaas exploration licence (EPL 3638) is in good standing and was recently renewed until November 6, 2019.
+The Namibplaas exploration licence (EPL 3638) expired November 6, 2019 and a renewal application was filed prior to expiry.